ZeroDrift810/NELBOT/README.md

 # snallabot

-Snallabot is a one-stop-shop to help manage your madden league!
-It is an easy to use bot that handles the menial parts of running your league so you can focus on what matters most, running fun and succesful leagues.
-With game channels and team management, snallabot's goal is to make your life easy!
+Snallabot started as a one-stop-shop to help manage your madden league!
+It is an easy to use bot that handles the menial parts of running your league so you can focus on what matters most, running fun and successful leagues.
+Easy setup, game channels, team management, and youtube/twitch broadcasts are key features that make your life easy.

+Snallabot is a free Discord bot for anyone to use, and is expanding to be an open source solution to aid other developers in helping the Madden community.
+Snallabot makes no  profit so is completely reliant on your support!
+Join our [Discord](https://discord.gg/zbx7NB4PX7) to find out more information on how you can support Snallabot.

 To setup the bot see the [setup instructions](setup.md).
 Need snallabot support?
 Join our [Discord](https://discord.gg/zbx7NB4PX7)!